nens/threedi-docs/source/e_integral_model_tutorial.rst

 * Install the 3Di Modeller Interface installed, see :ref:`3di_instruments_and_downloads`.

-* Download the xtt DEM.
+* Download the xtt...
+DEM.

 * Add the model bounds GeoPackage (regina_model_boundaries.gpkg) to the project.